 - We are a Rights Respecting school where we value and celebrate each child being able to express their views on all aspects of school life.
-This is usually carried out through the School Council which has an open forum for issues or viewpoints to be raised. - There is an annual pupil questionnaire where we actively seek the viewpoints of children with SEND. - All children and young people on the inclusion list are asked to fill out a Pupil Passport which allows them to tell their teachers in their own words about themselves and how best they can help them to learn.
+This is usually carried out through the School Council which has an open forum for issues or viewpoints to be raised. - The school has introduced Mental Health Councils and a Mental Health Parliament which has an open forum for discussing ways in which pupils think the school can improve school life for children with mental health difficulties and the general wellbeing of the student body.

-- Children with an EHC plan will have the opportunity to express their views before any review meetings and they will be invited to attend if this does not distress them. - The Access, Plan, do and Review meetings are child-centred and are a discussion between the child and a member of the learning support team.
+- There is an annual pupil questionnaire where we actively seek the viewpoints of children with SEND. - All children and young people on the inclusion list are asked to fill out a Pupil Passport which allows them to tell their teachers in their own words about themselves and how best they can help them to learn. - Children with an EHC plan will have the opportunity to express their views before any review meetings and they will be invited to attend if this does not distress them. - The Assess, Plan, do and Review meetings are child-centred and are a discussion between the child and a member of the learning support team.
 The targets set and minutes of this meeting are posted home to parents termly.
-The SENCo is available to speak to you via the telephone or a face to face meeting should you want to discuss this further. - The SENCo attends every parents evening and will request to meet the parents of every child on the inclusion list, this however is at the families discretion whether they choose to do this. - At the end of the academic year, all parents are given the opportunity to meet with a member of the learning support team to discuss their child's progress during the academic year.
+The SENCo is available to speak to you via the telephone or a face-to-face meeting should you want to discuss this further. - The SENCo attends every parents evening and will request to meet the parents of every child on the inclusion list, however it is at the families' discretion whether they choose to do this. - Throughout the academic year, all parents are given the opportunity to meet with a member of the learning support team to discuss their child's progress during the academic year.